A knot Floer stable homotopy type: Background

 \subsection{Grid diagrams}

 Definitions and notions related to grid diagrams have been listed in the following enumerated list.
 For details, see~\cite{MOS-combinatorial, MOSzT-hf-combinatorial, OSS-book}. \begin{enumerate}[leftmargin=*,label=(G-\arabic*),ref=G-\arabic*] \item An index-$n$ \emph{grid diagram} $\Grid$ consists of the torus, obtained from $[0,n]\times[0,n]$ by identifying opposite edges, $n$ `horizontal' \emph{$\alpha$-circles}, $\alpha_1,\dots,\alpha_n$, with $\alpha_i$ being the image of $[0,n]\times\{i-1\}$, and $n$ `vertical' \emph{$\beta$-circles}, $\beta_1,\dots,\beta_n$, with $\beta_i$ being the image of $\{i-1\}\times[0,n]$. \item The $n$ components of the complement of $\alpha$ circles are called \emph{horizontal annuli} or \emph{rows}, the $n$ components of the complement of $\beta$ circles are called \emph{vertical annuli} or \emph{columns}, and the $n^2$ components of the complement of $\alpha$ and $\beta$ circles are called \emph{square regions}. \item Grid diagrams are decorated with $n$ \emph{$O$-markings}, $O_1,\dots,O_n$, placed in $n$ distinct square regions so that each horizontal annulus has one $O$ marking and each vertical annulus has one $O$ marking.
-Let $H_i$, respectively $V_i$, be the horizontal, respectively vertical, annulus that contains $O_i$. \item We can also order and label the annuli more naturally, without regard for the position of the $O$'s.
-We define the horizontal annulus $H_{(i)}$ to be the image of $[0, n] \times (i-1, i)$, and the vertical annulus $V_{(i)}$ to be the image of $(i-1, i) \times [0,n].$ \item Grid diagrams will also be decorated with $n$ \emph{$X$-markings}, $X_1,\dots,X_n$, placed in $n$ distinct square regions so that each horizontal annulus has one $X$ marking and each vertical annulus has one $X$ marking; since we are working on a torus, without loss of generality, we will assume that $X_n$ lies in the `top-right' square region, that is,
+Let $H_i$, respectively $V_i$, be the horizontal, respectively vertical, annulus that contains $O_i$; since we are working on a torus, without loss of generality, we will assume that $O_1$ lies in the `top-right' square region $(n-1,n)\times(n-1,n)$. \item We can also order and label the annuli more naturally, without regard for the position of the $O$'s.
+We define the horizontal annulus $H_{(i)}$ to be the image of $[0, n] \times (i-1, i)$, and the vertical annulus $V_{(i)}$ to be the image of $(i-1, i) \times [0,n].$ \item Grid diagrams will also be decorated with $n$ \emph{$X$-markings}, $X_1,\dots,X_n$, placed in $n$ distinct square regions so that each horizontal annulus has one $X$ marking and each vertical annulus has one $X$ marking. \item By joining the $O$ and $X$ markings by segments in each row and column, and letting the vertical segments be overpasses, we obtain a planar diagram for a link $L \subset S^3$.
+(For square regions containing both an $O$ and an $X$ marking, we put a small unknot in that region.)
+We say that $\Grid$ is a grid diagram presentation for the link $L$. \item A \emph{generator} or a \emph{state} $x$ is a unordered $n$-tuple $(x_1,\dots,x_n)$ of points on the torus, so that each $\alpha$-circle contains some $x_i$ and each $\beta$-circle contains some $x_j$.
+The $x_i$'s are called the \emph{coordinates} of $x$.
+We sometimes view $x$ as a formal sum of its coordinates, $x_1+x_2+\dots+x_n$.
+Generators are in one-to-one correspondence with permutations of $\{1,2,\dots,n\}$, with permutation $\sigma$ corresponding to the generator